siddhi-io/www/en/docs/docs/query-guide.md

 + `e1.symbol`, refers to the `symbol` attribute value of the matching event `e1`.

 But when the pattern condition is associated with `<<min count>:<max count>>`, it is expected to match against on multiple events.
 Therefore, an event from the matched event collection should be retrieved using the event index from its reference.
-Here the are specified in square brackets next to event reference, where index `0` referring to the first event, and a special index `last` referring to the last available event in the collection.
+Here the indexes are specified in square brackets next to event reference, where index `0` referring to the first event, and a special index `last` referring to the last available event in the collection.
 Attribute values of all the events in the matching event collection can be accessed a list, by referring to their `<event reference>` without an index.
 Some possible indexes and their behavior is as follows.